-The Open Society Foundations’ Youth Exchange, in partnership with the Human Rights Initiative and the Open Places Initiative, seeks applicants for its Community Youth Fellowships.
-The fellowships come with an award of $60,000 for full-time, 18-month projects (prorated for part-time or 12-month projects).
+The Open Society Foundations’ Youth Exchange, in partnership with the Open Places Initiative, seeks applicants for its Community Youth Fellowships.
+The fellowships come with an award of up to $60,000 for full-time, 18-month projects (prorated for part-time or 12-month projects).

-The Community Youth Fellowships will support dynamic activists aged 18-25 who want to implement a project of their own design that advances human rights in underserved communities.
+The Community Youth Fellowships will support dynamic activists aged 18-25 who want to implement a project of their own design that advances human rights in Buffalo, San Diego, or Puerto Rico.
+Successful applicants should demonstrate a connection to the community in which they will be based.
 Human rights projects could include those relating to criminal justice, workers’ rights, employment, education, health, housing, or immigration, among other subject areas.

 Applicants must be at the earliest stages of their careers, have and want to learn more about what it takes to be most effective as an activist.
 Applicants directly affected by, or with significant direct personal experience of, the challenges, policies, practices, and systems their projects seek to address are strongly encouraged to apply.
 Applicants with intellectual and developmental disabilities are also strongly encouraged to apply regardless of support required.
 Effective and meaningful support will be provided to ensure the candidate is successful.